seermer/HollowKnight_RL/README.md

   - [ ] Add more docstrings and typehint in code
   - [x] Add a simple sanity check that runs gym cartpole
 - [x] Train an agent that can defeat Hornet
+  - You can see how the agent trained with hornet branch perform during evaluation at https://youtu.be/yP6tUWmXCa4
 - [x] Add code for additional functionalities (like saving buffer, model...)
   - [x] Saving model periodically
   - [x] Tensorboard logging